northamericanuniversity/office365-apps-swift3/README.md

 - If you already have this project and updated version of Pod, then run
 <code>$ pod update</code>

+- Close the Xcode Office365Demo project and click Office365Demo.xcworkspace to re-open with pod

 <h3>BRIDGING HEADER FILE</h3>
-That short bridging file took us a long time to figure out!
+The bridging file took us a long time to figure out!
 <pre>
 #ifndef Bridging_Header_h
 #define Bridging_Header_h